Information for Faculty

 - All statements and information that must appear on all Missouri Western syllabi (academic honesty, disability, attendance).

-It is imperative that a Study Abroad course have as much academic rigor as any traditional on-campus course.
+It is imperative that a study away course have as much academic rigor as any traditional on-campus course.
 If the academic content of the proposed course does not meet acceptable criteria, or if the syllabus does not adequately meet all of the aforementioned guidelines, then the course proposal will be returned for revision.

-Upon approval of a study abroad course, you will work with the Study Abroad and Exchange Programs staff to determine the actual costs of the course.
-Missouri Western regulations require the Study Abroad and Exchange Programs staff to obtain three competitive bids for all major costs associated with the course – airfare, hotel, on-site transportation, etc. When these bids have been acquired, you will meet with the staff of Study Abroad and Exchange Programs and the Western Institute Financial Officer to establish a final budget for the course.
+Upon approval of a study abroad course, you will work with the Study Away staff to determine the actual costs of the course.
+Missouri Western regulations require the Study Away staff to obtain three competitive bids for all major costs associated with the course – airfare, hotel, on-site transportation, etc. When these bids have been acquired, you will meet with the staff of Study Away and the Western Institute Financial Officer to establish a final budget for the course.
 Part of this process will involve determining the minimum enrollment figure required for the course to “make.”
 Once the budget and enrollment figure are finalized, they cannot be changed.

-With final budget and enrollment figures, you and the Study Abroad and Exchange Programs staff can begin to actively recruit for the course.
+With final budget and enrollment figures, you and the Study Away staff can begin to actively recruit for the course.

-We will be glad to meet with your class to explain how the Study Abroad process works and to assist students in getting their paperwork completed fully.
+We will be glad to meet with your class to explain how the study away process works and to assist students in getting their paperwork completed fully.

-If a study abroad course does not meet the minimum enrollment figure, then the course (or at least the travel portion of it) can be cancelled at the discretion of the Study Abroad and Exchange Programs staff.
+If a study abroad course does not meet the minimum enrollment figure, then the course (or at least the travel portion of it) can be cancelled at the discretion of the Study Away staff.

-There is a considerable amount of paperwork that a student must complete in order to participate in a study abroad course.
+There is a considerable amount of paperwork that a student must complete in order to participate in a study away course.
 Our office will create the appropriate forms tailored to your course.
-It is the responsibility of the student to ensure that all required paperwork is completed and on file in the Study Abroad and Exchange Programs Office three (3) weeks before the travel portion of the course.
+It is the responsibility of the student to ensure that all required paperwork is completed and on file in the Study Away Office three (3) weeks before the travel portion of the course.
 Any student failing to meet this deadline will not be allowed to travel.
 We ask for your help to clearly communicate this information to his/her students and to encourage them to comply with procedures before the deadline.